marcelpetrick/OnceUponATensor/README.md

 # OnceUponATensor
-Hoard for selfmade fairy tales for my children.
-The heavy lifting was done by generative AI, means parts of the texts, sometimes even the idea for the plot and the illustrations as well.
-My own input were curation, polishing, rewriting some paragraphs and preparing/picking proper images.
+A treasury for homemade fairy tales for my children.
+The bulk of the work was accomplished using generative AI, which contributed to parts of the text, and sometimes even the ideas for the plot and the illustrations.
+My contributions included curation, polishing, rewriting some sections, and selecting or preparing appropriate images.

-Each directory contains all the images, the raw text, the assembled document and output as PDF.
+Each directory contains all the images, the raw text, the assembled document, and the output as a PDF.

-All stories and with its source-material are open-source and free to use under GPL-3.0.
+All stories, along with their source material, are open source and free to use under the `GPL-3.0 license`.

 ## Challenges
-It is really hard to get consistent output from DALL-E 3: even when you described the heroes and their outfits or the environment in detail, stuff gets lots over rendering different scenes.
-For instance: dragons suddenly change their color, a cat looses its hat or it was impossible to put a cat into a cage (`Hänsel & Gretel`-style).
-Of course, other tools like Midjourney or StableDiffusion with  ControlNet allow more control, but require more effort.
+Achieving consistent output from DALL-E 3 is quite challenging.
+Even when the heroes and their outfits or the environment are described in detail, some elements get lost across different scenes.
+For example, dragons may suddenly change their color, a cat loses its hat, or it proves impossible to place a cat into a cage (in the style of "Hansel and Gretel").
+Although other tools like Midjourney or Stable Diffusion with ControlNet offer more control, they require additional effort.